SeanRiggs/m3u-playlist-cleaner/README.md

 docker run -ti --rm -v "/path/to/your/m3u/files:/var/tmp/m3u" m3u-playlist-cleaner
 ```

 - *Make sure* to replace "/path/to/your/m3u/files" with the path to the directory containing your M3U files.
-- **Logging**: Most users will want to see logging to see differences in playlist and output for success and failures.
-If you want log output created, please run the docker command in the <a href="https://github.com/SeanRiggs/m3u-playlist-cleaner/edit/main/README.md#logs"><mark>log</mark></a> section below.
+There is no requirement to name your m3u files; it only has a .m3u* extension. the output file is renamed to <code>playlist.m3u</code>.
+This can be modified in the playlist_validator.php file.
+- *Make sure* you are running the docker command in the m3u-playlist-cleaner directory, as the required files for the container exist here.
+You can map the volume to your m3u files in a different location (and you should) or create a separate directory just for m3u files, which is helpful.
+- **Logging**: Logging for the container is built in and will save an output log called </code>validator.log</code> in the same folder as your output file of the playlist.m3u that is generated.
+Logs contain channels that were removed during the parsing and why.

 **Execution and Removal**